 - You hold J.D. degree from an ABA accredited law school

-- You have actively practiced law for five of the prior seven years
+- You have actively practiced law for three of the prior five years

 - You were admitted by bar examination either in a reciprocal jurisdiction and/or another jurisdiction (If admission by bar examination is in a non-reciprocal jurisdiction, then “active practice” must have occurred in reciprocal jurisdictions)